Search with Sense: Teaching Ethical AI Research Skills

 Available starting March 24, 2026

 How do we teach students to use AI tools ethically in their research assignments?
 This self-paced online course empowers librarians and educators to cultivate ethical research skills in an AI era.
-Explore AI tools that students can use to identify information needs, search effectively, evaluate critically, and credit sources appropriately.
+You’ll explore AI tools that students can use to identify information needs, search effectively, evaluate critically, and credit sources appropriately.

-This course was developed in partnership with Elissa Malespina, author of the AI School Librarians Newsletter.
+This course was developed in partnership with Elissa Malespina, author of the AI School Librarians Newsletter .

 ENROLL NOW